ob1lan/FindingsManager/README.md

 # TO DO

-- Datatables consistency accros the app (context menu, getting rid of the actions)
 - Review BFF recommendations on the findings controller (and continue with others)
   - Expand on the Data Type Consistency point, particularly focusing on the use of references in MongoDB schemas with Mongoose
     - From this, rework the different controllers to use the same data types (e.g. use ObjectId instead of string for project ID)